andreatramacere/jetset/doc/user_guide/documentation_notebooks/notebooks/jet_model_phys_EC/Jet_example_phys_EC.rst

     my_jet.set_external_field_transf('disk')

-.. note:: Anyhow,  the ``disk`` transformation is valid only for isotropic external fields, such as the CMB, or the BLR and Dusty torus seed photons within the  DT radius and BLR radius,                    respectively.
+.. note:: Anyhow,  the ``disk`` transformation is riogorously valid only for isotropic external fields, such as the CMB, or the BLR and Dusty torus seed photons within the  DT radius and BLR radius, respectively.
 Beyond the isotropic region, the code will reproduce the expected beaming pattern as in Fig 13 of Finke (2106) [Finke2016]_, but the spectral shape might be slightly different.

 External photon field energy density along the jet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~